mckennapsean/dissertation/content/07-reflect.md

 ### Design Space for Visual Narrative Flow

-Here we introduce seven factors that contribute to visual narrative flow along with illustrations of the various properties for each flow-factor.
+Here we introduce seven factors that contribute to visual narrative flow along with illustrations of the various properties for each flow-factor as in [@fig:design-space].
 These factors were identified through a series of individual consumption sessions, group discussions, and informal coding of a corpus containing 80 stories, referred to with _S-#_ [@mckenna2017].
 This design
 space framework captures aspects of flow like a reader's input, connection of